zammad/zammad-api-client-php/README.md

 This client can be used to access the API of the open source helpdesk [Zammad](http://www.zammad.org) via PHP.

-## API version support
+## Zammad version support
-This client supports API version 1.0.
+This client supports Zammad 3.4 and newer.

 ## Installation